ohlai/boggart/README.md

     python main.py
     ```

+4. Run the new chat interface:
+    ```
+    python ui.py
+    ```

+## New Chat Interface

+The new chat interface provides a modern-looking UI with a dark mode color scheme and deep purple accent color.
+It has a frosted glass aesthetic, with user text on the right and AI responses on the left.
+The chat input is at the bottom of the interface, with a rounded, frosted glass appearance.

 ## Roadmap

 - **MVP**: Build a minimum viable product with Python that captures screenshots and sends them along with user queries to the language model.